amoldighe/amoldighe.github.io/_posts/2017-09-15-reviving-corrupt-kvm-vm.md

 * Check the block device UUID

 We have copied the /etc/fstab from old VM to new VM in the earlier step, which contains the UUID of the block device attached to the root filesystem on the image disk.
-The below command displays the UUID of the block device attached.
+The below command displays the UUID of the block device attached on both the nbd device partitions.

 ```
 root@hp-envy:~# blkid /dev/nbd0p1